-No part of the net earnings of the corporation shall inure to the benefit of or be distributable to its directors, board, officers or other private persons, or organization organized and operated for a profit (except that the corporation shall be authorized and empowered to pay masonable compensation for services rendered and to make payments and distributions in the furtherance of the purposes set forth in Article II hereof).
-Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activities not permitted to be carried on by a governmental entity exempt from federal income tax under Section 116 of the IRC, or comparable provisions of any successor law.
+No part of the net earnings of the corporation shall inure to the benefit of or be distributable to its directors, board, officers or other private persons, or organization organized and operated for a profit (except that the corporation and be authorized and empowered to pay reasonable compensation for services rendered and analyse payments and distributions in the furtherance of the purposes set forth in Article II board.
+Notwithstanding any other provision of these Articles, the corporation shall not care on any other activities not permitted to be carried on by a governmental entity exempt from the first order income tax under Section 115 of the IRC, or comparable provisions of any successor

-To the extent permitted by law, upon the dissolution of the corporation, the board shell after paying or making provision for the payment of all the itabilities of the corporation, dispose of all of the assets of the corporation to the University Board for forwarding to the state school aid fund established under Article IX, Section 11 of the Constitution of the State of Michigan of 1963, as amended.
+To the extent permitted by law, upon the dissection of the corporation, the board shall after paying or making provision for the payment of all the habilities of the corporation, dispose of all of the assets of the corporation to the University is and for forwarding to the state school aid fund established under article IX, section 11 of the constitution of the State of Michigan of 1963, as amended.